niniack/Computer-Organization-Architecture/submissions/lab/LAB04/nsa325_nishant_aswani_lab04/README.txt

 2. Run the following command:
 --  make

+3. Run:
+-- gtkwave *.vcd

-This should automatically open gtkwave with all the signals ready to be imported
+This should open gtkwave with all the signals ready to be imported

-3. Run the following command for clean-up:
+4. Run the following command for clean-up:
 -- make clean